 Barney Zwartz is ex-Religion Editor for The Age and is now a senior fellow of the Centre for Public Christianity, and media adviser to the Anglican Primate, Melbourne Archbishop Philip Freier.
 In this recent Melbourne talk, he argues that the challenge of secularism is the biggest issue facing the church today.

-For ISCAST perhaps there are two roles that we can play: 1.
+From an ISCAST perspective, perhaps there are two roles that we can play: 1.
 We can take up the challenge not to retreat from the public space, but rather to engage winsomely; 2.
 We can offer our intellectual resources to clarify the woolly thinking that allows secularism to claim the sole right to the public space.
-(Chris Mulherin, ISCAST Executive Director, 23/2/18)

 Christian Management Australia speech

 The topic I’ve chosen today, the challenge of secularism to Christianity, is the reason I joined the Centre for Public Christianity in 2014 when I left the Age after 32 years.
 Christianity is engaged in a struggle all the more desperate because many people on both sides don’t understand what is happening.
 I don’t mean a struggle to exist – that is not in doubt.
 I don’t mean a struggle to keep our former public influence and authority – that is irrecoverable.
 The challenge is to keep our public voice and vision against forces that want to relegate religion to the home and worship centre, to remove it from public life and public policy.
 I’ll spend some time outlining this challenge, and I’ll finish with three responses we can make.

 Six years ago, I covered the second global atheist convention in Melbourne for The Age.
 An American lady from Freedom from Religion Foundation told how her organisation had stopped an Alabama college football team praying before games.
 As far as she knew, they were all willing participants, all believers, but she wasn’t going to allow God near a state school competition.